open-telemetry/opentelemetry-collector-contrib/receiver/receivercreator/README.md

 **receivers.&lt;receiver_type/id&gt;.rule**

-Rule string using [expvar syntax](https://github.com/antonmedv/expr/blob/master/docs/Language-Definition.md).
-Variables available are detailed below in [Endpoints](#endpoints).
+Rule expression using [expvar syntax](https://github.com/antonmedv/expr/blob/master/docs/Language-Definition.md).
+Variables available are detailed below in [Rule Expressions](#rule-expressions).

-Each rule must start with `type.(pod|port) &&` such that the rule matches only one endpoint type.

 **receivers.&lt;receiver_type/id&gt;.config**

 This is configuration that will be used when creating the receiver at runtime.
-This config is merged with the config discovered at runtime.

 This option can use static and dynamic configuration values.
 Static values are normal YAML values.
 However the value can also be dynamically constructed from the discovered endpoint object.
 Dynamic values are surrounded by backticks (\`).
 If a literal backtick is needed use \\` to escape it.
 Dynamic values can be used with static values in which case they are concatenated.
 For example: